csbrown-noaa/llm_prompts/llm_prompts/software_engineering/R_refactor/R_refactor_incremental_prototype.md

 ### **A. Project Structure: "Almost-Package-Ready"**

-Restructure the monolithic script into a project with the following directory layout.
+As part of the **ultimate goal**, you will restructure the monolithic script into a project with the following directory layout.

   * `./R/`: All refactored R functions go here, organized into logically named files (e.g., `01_loading_functions.R`, `02_analysis_functions.R`).
   * `./vignettes/`: Contains a runnable R Markdown (`.Rmd`) tutorial.